How do I apply to the online Personalized Nutrition degree?

 • College-level biochemistry or equivalent (e.g., Nutritional Biochemistry or Medical Biochemistry.
 General Biology or General Chemistry courses are not considered equivalents).

-• Recommended Course Preparation: College-level physiology and nutrition
+• Recommended Course Preparation: College-level physiology, and nutrition, and genetics.

 Application Instructions